seanh/sidecar/README.md

 ### `GITHUB_URL`

 If Pelican's [`GITHUB_URL`](https://docs.getpelican.com/en/latest/settings.html#GITHUB_URL)
-setting is set in your Pelican config then a GitHub ribbon linking to `GITHUB_URL` will be added to the top-right corner of your site.
+setting is set in your Pelican config then a GitHub icon linking to `GITHUB_URL` will be added to your site's navbar.
 The idea is that you set `GITHUB_URL` to your GitHub profile page.
 For example:

 ```python
 # pelicanconf.py